 Another enriching experience is joining or even initiating a bible study group.

-This can be particularly meaningful during Holy Week when the stories of Jesus’ last days on earth are at the forefront of our minds, especially those newer to the faith.
+This can be particularly meaningful during Holy Week when the stories of Jesus’s last days on earth are at the forefront of our minds, especially those newer to the faith.
 Embrace this time to deepen your understanding and your connections within the community.

 Embrace a New Lenten Tradition